KICKSTART FOR SUSTAINABILIITY

 Looking for a Kickstart representative organisation with training & development support?

 Change Agents UK are helping employers access the Government’s Kickstart Scheme to create job placements for 16 to 24 year olds.
 We are keen to work with employers from all sectors who have an interest in sustainability and/or carbon reduction in their businesses.

 With over 20 years' experience in supporting work placements and training for employers and young people, we are perfectly placed to help you to get the most from this scheme.

 The Kickstart Scheme will fund hundreds of thousands of high quality 6 month work placements for young people deemed to be at risk of long term unemployment.
 We believe this is an excellent opportunity to support the creation of meaningful and useful work placements that could be transformative for young people - and will help employers to expand their horizons in these challenging times.
 We want to work with ethical and responsible employers from all sectors who share our passion for creating a more sustainable future for all.

-The government scheme will cover 100% of the National Minimum Wage for 25 hours a week, plus employer National Insurance contributions and employer minimum automatic enrolment contributions.
+The government scheme will cover 100% of the National Minimum Wage for 25 hours a week, plus employer National Insurance contributions and employer minimum pension contributions.
 Participating organisations must be able to demonstrate a commitment to suitable training; to fulfil this key requirement, Change Agents UK will provide a comprehensive training and support scheme using the government funding available for each Kickstart placement.
 Full details are in the Training & Support section below.

 Change Agents UK has registered as a national representative organisation so that we can help groups of employers to access the funding.
 We will act as the key point of contact between you and the Government, supporting your role development and application to the scheme as well as administering the funds to cover the payroll costs.

 Find out more about what’s involved and how to apply below.